Posted on

 Antrodemus part of a series of dinosaur models sculpted in 1:48 scale using Green Stuff

 “Art and model making are really the only way those of us living in the present day might see dinosaurs and other long vanished animals as they were.”
-Those are the words of Andrew Treaner-Harvey, whose love of extinct creatures and desire to understand them has led to him creating a series of dinosaur models using Green Stuff.
+Those are the words of Andrew Trenear-Harvey, whose love of extinct creatures and desire to understand them has led to him creating a series of dinosaur models using Green Stuff.

 Andrew is an artist and model maker from Cornwall and talking to him is rather fascinating.
 He spends hours sculpting and creating purely for his own enjoyment.